How Epidemic Psychology Works on Twitter: Evolution of responses to the COVID-19 pandemic in the U.S

-Figure~\ref{fig:heatmap1}~(A-C) shows how the standardized fractions of all the language categories changed over time.
+During the first wave, U.S. residents experienced what the pandemic entailed for the first time, and did so by going through an entire life-cycle, making this contagion wave self-contained: arrival of an unknown virus, skepticism, isolation measures, full lock-down, and first reopening.
+Figure~\ref{fig:heatmap1}~(A-C) shows how the standardized fractions of all the language categories as per Formula~(\ref{eqn:z_d_t}) changed from February $1^{st}$ to April $15^{th}$, the day in which restrictions in most states were lifted.
 The cell color encodes values higher than the average in red, and lower in blue.
-We partitioned the language categories according to the three social epidemics.
-To identify phases characterized by different combinations of the language categories, we determined \emph{change-points}---periods in which the standardized fractions considerably vary across all categories at once.
-To quantify such variations, we computed the daily average \emph{squared gradient} of the standardized fractions of all the language categories.
-The squared gradient is a measure of the rate of instantaneous change (increase or decrease) of a given point in a time series~\cite{han2011data}.
-Figure~\ref{fig:heatmap1}~D shows the value of the average squared gradient over time; peaks in the curve represent the days of high local variation.
-We marked the peaks above one standard deviation from the mean as change-points.
+We partitioned the language categories according to the three psycho-social epidemics.
+Figure~\ref{fig:heatmap1}~D shows the value of the average squared gradient over time (as per Formula \ref{eqn:gradient}); peaks in the curve represent the days of high local variation.
+We marked the peaks above two standard deviations from the mean as change-points.
 We found two change-points that coincide with two key events: February $27^{th}$, the day of the announcement of the first infection in the country; and March $24^{th}$, the day of the announcement of the `stay at home' orders.
-These change-points identify three phases, which are described next by dwelling on the \emph{peaks} of the different language categories (days when their standardized fractions reached the maximum) and reporting the percentage increase at peak (the increase is compared to the average over the whole period of study, and its peak is denoted by `max peak' in Table~\ref{table:literature_review}).
+These change-points identify three phases, which are described next by dwelling on the \emph{peaks} of the different language categories (days when their standardized fractions reached the maximum) and reporting the percentage increase at peak (the increase is compared to the average from February $1^{st}$ to April $15^{th}$, and its peak is denoted by `max peak' in Table~\ref{table:literature_review}).
 The first phase (\emph{refusal phase}) was characterized by \emph{anxiety} and \emph{fear}. \emph{Death} was frequently mentioned, with a peak on February 11 of +45\% compared to its average during the whole time period.
-The pronoun \emph{they} was used in this temporal state more than average; this suggests that the focus of discussion was on the implications of the viral epidemic on `others', as this was when no infection had been discovered in US yet.
+The pronoun \emph{they} was used in this temporal state more than average; this suggests that the focus of discussion was on the implications of the viral epidemic on `others', as this was when no infection had been discovered in the U.S. yet.
 All other language categories exhibited no significant variations, which reflected an overall situation of `business-as-usual.'